jwpf100/react-weather-app/README.md

 ### Critical

-Leaving the search fields blank causes a fatal error - FIXED Saved Searches - ensure that duplicates can't be added to list
+Leaving the search fields blank causes a fatal error [EDIT: FIXED] Saved Searches - ensure that duplicates can't be added to list

 ### Important